 9. Make it as Easy as Possible for Customers to Contact You

-An absolute must for any ecommerce business is clear and helpful Contact information.
+An absolute must for any Shopify business is clear and helpful Contact information.
 Search engines expect customers to be able to contact you easily.
 This is a huge indicator of trust, especially for visitors unfamiliar with your brand.

 Signpost your contact page and include as many contact methods as possible.
 Don’t hide away or discourage customers from getting in touch.
 This especially important for an ecommerce website.
 Customers will have questions, queries and complaints.

 Endorsements from happy, satisfied customers is the perfect social proof for new visitors.
 Naturally, new visitors may be a tad cautious buying from you.
 You can alleviate their concern by showing testimonials from previous happy customers.